xryxn-k/60-day-claude-challege/day3.md

 2. Natural language playbooks are bound by **deterministic code constraints**.
 3. All destructive actions (e.g., writing to a production database, making financial transactions) pass through a **Human-in-the-Loop (HITL)** approval gate.

+---

-# AI Agent Persona Breakdown
+## 5. AI Agent Persona Breakdown Matrix

 A comparative analysis of how the explanation of AI agents shifts depending on the audience, moving from high-level concepts to executive strategy, and down to production engineering.